handsontable/handsontable/docs/next/guides/cell-types/checkbox-cell-type.md

 [[toc]]

-## Overview

 Data in such cells will be rendered as checkbox and can be easily changed by checking/unchecking the checkbox.
 Checking and unchecking can be performed using mouse or by pressing <kbd>SPACE</kbd>.
 You can change the state of multiple cells at once.
 Simply select cells you want to change and press <kbd>SPACE</kbd>.

 ## Checkbox true/false values